Table of Contents

-Some people are more genetically predisposed to having high cholesterol levels, so it’s important to know whether high cholesterol runs in your family.
-You are also more at risk for developing high cholesterol levels as you age, and men are also more susceptible to it than women.
+Understanding your family's health history is crucial, as some individuals have a genetic predisposition leading to naturally elevated cholesterol levels.
+You are also more at risk for developing high cholesterol levels as you age, and men are more susceptible to it than women.

-However, your cholesterol levels can also be heavily influenced by your lifestyle choices.
+However, your lifestyle choices can also heavily influence your cholesterol levels.

-Remember, you have different kinds of cholesterol in your body, and the ratio of good cholesterol to bad cholesterol also matters.
+Remember, your body has different kinds of cholesterol, and the ratio of good to bad cholesterol also matters.
 So cholesterol levels are measured in two different ways:

-It was once a long-standing belief that eating foods that had a lot of cholesterol could raise your blood cholesterol.
+It was once a long-standing belief that eating foods with a lot of cholesterol could raise your blood cholesterol.
 However, it turns out that that’s not quite the case.
-More recent studies have shown that dietary cholesterol doesn’t have as much of an effect on your cholesterol levels as once thought.
+Emerging research suggests the impact of dietary cholesterol on our blood cholesterol levels isn't as significant as previously believed.

 However, other unhealthy dietary patterns certainly can cause cholesterol issues.
 You may be more at risk for developing high cholesterol if your diet includes too many: